Graduate Association for Spanish and Portuguese (GASP)

 The Graduate Association for Spanish and Portuguese (GASP) is a non-profit graduate student organization in the Department of Spanish and Portuguese at The University of Arizona who works to:

-• promote the academic and labor interest of the graduate students in the Department of Spanish and Portuguese
+- promote the academic and labor interests of the graduate students in the Department of Spanish and Portuguese

-Meetings are open to all organization active and associate members, faculty, and the Center for Student Involvement & Leadership representatives.
+Meetings are open to all graduate students, faculty, and the Center for Student Involvement & Leadership representatives.
 A notice of at least 1 week will be given prior to all meetings.
 The meetings are to be organized and controlled by officers and active members.
 Any student in the Department of Spanish and Portuguese at the University of Arizona is eligible to be an active member and may hold office.

 Hispanic and Lusophone Linguistics Working Group (HLLWG)